This story was co-published with Politico.

 The move worked like this: Start a new super PAC after a deadline for reporting donors and expenses, then raise and spend money before the next report is due.
 Timed right, a super PAC might get a month or more undercover before being required to reveal its donors.
 And if a super PAC launches right before the election, voters won’t know who’s funding it until after they go to the polls.

 The strategy — which is legal — is proving increasingly popular among Democrats and Republicans.
 The amount of super PAC spending during the 2016 congressional primaries in which the first donor disclosure occurred after the primary election totaled $9 million.
-That figure increased to $15.6 million during the 2018 congressional primaries and special elections.
+That figure increased to more than $15.6 million during the 2018 congressional primaries and special elections.

 Backers of Mountain Families PAC didn’t respond to a request for comment.
 It is one of 63 super PACs this election cycle that have managed to spend money to influence races and postpone telling voters who funded them, according to an analysis by Politico and ProPublica of Federal Election Commission data.